Last Updated on January 17, 2024 by Michela

-Woohoo the journey has begun!
-Here I will speak mostly from my experience traveling from Tirano to St. Moritz and then back all in one day.
+Yes, the journey has begun!
+Here I will speak mostly from my experience traveling from Tirano to St. Moritz and back all in one day.

-The journey between these two places takes around two and a half hours on the train.
-You then have a couple of hours in St. Moritz to explore, and then you’re making your way back.
+The journey between these two places takes around two and a half hours by train.
+You then have a couple of hours in St. Moritz to explore before making your way back.

 In winter, if you are only doing the day trip, you’ll notice it may seem like not a lot of time to explore St. Moritz, and really, it’s not.
 But, the train is the main event and the reason it comes back so “early” in winter (around 4 pm) is so that it does not get dark during your train ride.
 I found dusk to actually be the most beautiful part of the train journey.

-One of the things that most frustrated me about this experience was the difficulty of taking photos.
-I had always seen those Insta-perfect pictures of people sticking their heads out of the train with beautiful landscapes as their background or the gorgeous turn on the Brusio circular viaduct that is spread across all of the Bernina Express marketing materials.
+I had always seen Insta-perfect pictures of people sticking their heads out of the train with beautiful landscapes as their background, or landscape shots of the gorgeous turn on the Brusio circular viaduct that you’d recognize from all the Bernina Express marketing materials.

 Well, the windows don’t open on the Bernina Express, meaning they create a particularly terrible glare and reflection that makes photographing the landscapes incredibly hard!